 Educational Discounts on Top Music Production Software

 Fall 2018: Our next course will be held weekly on Saturday’s (all day), beginning September 8th.
-Applications are due by Sunday, February 18th.
+Applications are due by Sunday, August 12th.

 Interested in applying?
 Please see the next section below to download an application and begin the process.
 Early applications are always encouraged since space is limited.